 Population studies have shown there are certain factors that increase our chances of developing heart disease.

 These factors are often known as RISKS.

-If you have RISK FACTORS associated with FOOD, including diabetes, hypertension, trouble with high cholesterol levels and weight, it is essential that you have proper dietary advice and stick to it.
-Reducing these risk factors is vital for reducing the risk of future cardiac events.
+If you have RISK FACTORS associated with FOOD - these include diabetes, hypertension, trouble with high cholesterol levels and are overweight, it is essential that you have proper dietary advice and stick to it.

+Reducing these risk factors is beneficial for lessening the risk of future cardiac events.

 Your cardiologist, local doctor and dietitian can help you.

-It is the role of the dietitian to provide you with information and encourage you to develop the skills you need to modify your dietary and lifestyle habits.
+It is the role of the Dietitian to provide you with information and encourage you to develop the skills you need to modify your dietary and lifestyle habits.